Benoît Paire: 2020: Ninth ATP final, loss of form during COVID season

 Paire started his 2020 season by representing France at the first edition of the ATP Cup.
 France was in Group A alongside Chile, Serbia, and South Africa.
 He won his first match over Nicolás Jarry of Chile.
 In his second match, he beat Dušan Lajović of Serbia.
 In his final match, he lost to Kevin Anderson of South Africa.
 In the end, France ended 3rd in Group A. Seeded fifth at the ASB Classic in Auckland, he reached his ninth ATP singles final and lost to compatriot Ugo Humbert.
 Seeded 21st at the Australian Open, he was defeated in the second round by 2018 finalist Marin Čilić.

-As the top seed at the Maharashtra Open, Paire suffered a second-round loss at the hands of qualifier Roberto Marcora.
+After the Australian Open, Paire competed at the Maharashtra Open in Pune.
+As the top seed, he suffered a second-round loss at the hands of qualifier Roberto Marcora.
 In Rotterdam, he lost in the first round to Aljaž Bedene.
 Seeded sixth at the Open 13 Provence in Marseille, he lost in the second round to Alexander Bublik.
-Seeded eighth at the Dubai Championships, he fell in the second round to Richard Gasquet.
+Seeded eighth at the Dubai Championships, he fell in the second round to compatriot Richard Gasquet.
 The ATP tour canceled tournaments from March through July due to the COVID-19 pandemic.

 When the ATP resumed tournament play in August, Paire competed at the Western & Southern Open.
 Instead of the tournament being held in Cincinnati, it was held in New York.
 He retired during his first round match against Borna Ćorić due to being unwell.
-Paire tested positive for COVID-19 one day prior to the start of the US Open.
+He tested positive for COVID-19 one day prior to the start of the US Open.

 Paire returned to action in September by competing at the Italian Open.
 He lost in the first round to Italian wildcard Jannik Sinner.
 At the Hamburg Open, he retired during his first-round match against Casper Ruud; he tested positive for Covid prior to the match.
+Seeded 23rd at the French Open, he lost in the second round to Federico Coria.

+After Roland Garros, Paire played at the first edition of the Bett1Hulks Indoors, a tournament primarily organized due to the cancellation of many tournaments in 2020 because of the COVID-19 pandemic.
+Seeded fourth, he was defeated in the second round by Dennis Novak.
+His final tournament of the year was at the first edition of the Astana Open, another tournament organized due to the cancellation of many tournaments because of COVID-19.
+As the top seed, he lost in the second round to Mikhail Kukushkin.

+Paire ended the year ranked No. 28.